opendexnetwork/opendexnetwork.github.io/source/index.html.md

 ## RestoreNodeRequest
 Parameter | Type | Description
 --------- | ---- | -----------
-seed_mnemonic | string array | The 24 word mnemonic to recover the xud identity key and underlying wallets password | string | The password in utf-8 with which to encrypt the restored xud node key as well as any restored underlying wallets. lnd_backups | map&lt;string, bytes&gt; | A map between the currency of the LND and its multi channel SCB xud_database | bytes | The XUD database backup
+seed_mnemonic | string array | The 24 word mnemonic to recover the opendex identity key and underlying wallets password | string | The password in utf-8 with which to encrypt the restored opendex node key as well as any restored underlying wallets. lnd_backups | map&lt;string, bytes&gt; | A map between the currency of the LND and its multi channel SCB xud_database | bytes | The opendex database backup
 ## RestoreNodeResponse
 Parameter | Type | Description
 --------- | ---- | -----------